Graylog2/documentation/pages/content_packs.rst

 Content packs may be downloaded at the
 `Graylog Marketplace <https://marketplace.graylog.org/>`__.
-To upload these content packs navigate to **System / Content Pack** and click on **Upload**.
+To upload these content packs navigate to **System / Content Packs** and click on **Upload**.
 The now showing modal has a file finder to select the downloaded content pack.
 Click on **Upload** to finish the process.
 The uploaded content pack may now be installed on the new Graylog system.